Iteration 7: Blackbox Testing and Pattern Hunting

 Facade + Role diagram The argumentation for Facade is correct and comprehensive.
 The role diagram is correct and argumentation is correct.

-Transcript + Personalized Decks Correct design patterns are selected, the argumentation for choosing them is correct, and they are correctly implemented.
+Transcript A correct design pattern is selected, the argumentation for choosing it is correct, and it is correctly implemented.